Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Vortex mass in the effective field theory framework

-The EFT was derived based on a gradient expansion, which assumes that the fermionic degrees of freedom, with a characteristic length scale of the pair correlation length, should vary on a shorter scale than the bosonic degrees of freedom, characterized by the healing length.
+The EFT was derived based on a gradient expansion, which assumes that the fermionic degrees of freedom, with a characteristic length scale of the pair correlation length, should vary on a shorter scale than the bosonic degrees of freedom, characterized by the healing length \citep{lombardi2016}.
 Hence, the range of validity of the EFT is limited to the cases where the pair correlation length is small with respect to the healing length.
-According to the Bardeen--Cooper--Schrieffer (BCS) theory, the pair correlation length and the healing length are of similar magnitude at low temperatures and increase with decreasing energy gap $\Delta$ as $\propto 1/\Delta$ and thus diverge as $1/\Delta\propto \exp((k_F|a_s|)^{-1})$ in the BCS limit $(k_Fa_s)^{-1} \to -\infty$ where $k_F$ is the Fermi wave vector \citep{marini1998}.
+According to the BCS theory, the pair correlation length and the healing length are of similar magnitude at low temperatures and increase with decreasing energy gap $\Delta$ as $\propto 1/\Delta$ and thus diverge as $1/\Delta\propto \exp((k_F|a_s|)^{-1})$ in the BCS limit $(k_Fa_s)^{-1} \to -\infty$ where $k_F$ is the Fermi wave vector \citep{marini1998}.
 Conversely, when approaching the BEC limit $(k_Fa_s)^{-1} \to +\infty$, the healing length diverges as $(k_F a_s)^{-1/2}$ while the pair correlation length goes to zero.
 The healing length also diverges just below the superfluid critical temperature $T_c$ as $\propto (1-T/T_c)^{-1/2}$ while the correlation length remains finite \citep{palestini2014}.
 This means that the effective field theory will work best if the temperature is close to the critical temperature, or in the BEC regime.
 In the relevant experiments in superfluid Fermi gases \citep{kwon2021, delpace2022, hernandez-rajkov2024,grani2025}, the parameters take the values $(k_F a_s)^{-1} \gtrsim -0.5$ and $T/T_c \gtrsim 0.4$, where $k_F$ is the Fermi wave vector and $T_c$ the critical temperature.
 In this parameter range, we can still expect good agreement.

-We note that the EFT action needs to be complemented by an equation of state $\rho_{tot}(T, \mu, \Delta)$, which relates the (total) density to the temperature $T$, chemical potential $\mu$ and order parameter $\Delta$.
+We note that the EFT action needs to be complemented by an equation of state $\rho_{\text{tot}}(T, \mu, \Delta)$, which relates the (total) density to the temperature $T$, chemical potential $\mu$ and order parameter $\Delta$.
 In this paper, we use the mean-field equation of state.
-Choosing a different equation of state, for example in the Gaussian Pair Fluctuation approximation \citep{nozieres1985,hu2006}, would allow us to add beyond-mean field corrections.
+Choosing a different equation of state, for example in the Gaussian pair fluctuation approximation \citep{nozieres1985,hu2006}, would allow us to add beyond-mean-field corrections.
+These corrections are particularly important in the BEC regime, and at high temperatures.
+We will comment further on the limitations of this approximation in the discussion of the results.